Naresh10303/Hotel-management-system/README.md

 # Hotel Management System
  Hotel Website which enables users to book rooms.
- This website is a basic room-booking system for the hotel, Hirato
+ This website is a basic room-booking system for the hotel.

  ## Tech Stacks Used: